 The cost of project management tools and systems can run the gamut from free to enterprise-level software.
 Price is determined by a number of different factors, including (but certainly not limited to):

-- How many users can access the tool
+- How many users can access the design project management tool

 - Number of projects or workspaces